 The Golfinho field has six wells for oil production, two for gas production and two for water injection, which are connected to the FPSO Cidade de Vitória.
 The gas produced is exported through a 12’’ diameter pipeline to the Cacimbas Gas Treatment Unit for processing.

-In a separate statement on Tuesday, Petrobras announced that the divestment process of the maritime concession called Golfinho cluster is still in the binding phase, adding that BW Energy was invited to the negotiation stage.
-The Brazilian state-owned player pointed out that the signing of the purchase and sale agreement is still subject to the approval of the “competent Petrobras bodies.”
+In a separate statement on Tuesday, Petrobras announced that the divestment process of the maritime concession called Golfinho cluster was still in the binding phase, adding that BW Energy was invited to the negotiation stage.
+The Brazilian state-owned player pointed out that the signing of the purchase and sale agreement was still subject to the approval of the “competent Petrobras bodies.”

 Petrobras has been shedding off certain assets to further optimise its portfolio, pursue growth opportunities and enhance capital allocation, while focusing on its Brazilian assets in deep and ultradeep waters.

 In line with this, the firm started several divestment processes.
 A few days after announcing its plans to sell its interest in the Gulf of Mexico assets in October 2021, the firm started the process for the sale of its entire interest in the Catuá field, located in the Campos Basin offshore Brazil.

 At the end of October 2021, the company also announced the start of a bidding phase for the sale of the Uruguá and Tambaú fields, located in the Santos Basin off Brazil.